artjomb/cryptojs-extension/README.md

     var key = CryptoJS.enc.Hex.parse('2b7e151628aed2a6abf7158809cf4f3c');
     var message = "This is some message";

-    var cmac = CryptoJS.algo.CMAC.create(key);
-    var mac = cmac.finalize(message);
+    var mac = CryptoJS.CMAC(key, message);

     console.log(mac.toString()); // Hex-encoded MAC
 </script>
 ```

-If the message that was passed into `finalize()` is a string it is interpreted as a UTF-8 encoded string.
-Otherwise, it expects the message to be a `WordArray` which is the basic type of data in CryptoJS.
+If the message is a string, it is interpreted as a UTF-8 encoded string.
+Otherwise, it expects the message to be a `WordArray` which is the basic data type in CryptoJS.

 CMAC also supports a progressive (streaming) way of calculating the MAC: